slyon/ubuntu-maintainers-handbook/PackageMerging.md

-It is simple to notice that this command shows us the specific commit, what has been changed within the commit (how many files have been changed and how many insertions and deletions are there)
+It is simple to notice that this command shows us the specific commit, what has been changed within the commit (how many files have been changed and how many insertions and deletions are there).

-Any time you see `changelog` and any other file(s) changing in a single commit, it's guaranteed that you'll need to split it; `changelog` should only ever change in it own commit.
+Any time you see `changelog` and any other file(s) changing in a single commit, it's guaranteed that you'll need to split it; `debian/changelog` should only ever be changed in commits of its own, without touching any other file.
 You should still look over commits to make sure, but this is a dead giveaway.

 Another giveaway would be a commit named `Import patches-unapplied version 1.2.3ubuntu4 to ubuntu/cosmic-proposed`, where it's applying from an ubuntu source rather than a debian one (in this case `ubuntu4`).